confluentinc/examples/clients/docs/includes/certs-truststore.rst

    sudo yum reinstall ca-certificates

+This should be sufficient for the Kafka clients to find the certificates.
-Once you install the CA root certificates, set the ``ssl.ca.location`` property in the client code.
+However, if you still get the same error, you can set the ``ssl.ca.location`` property in the client code.
 Edit both the producer and consumer code files, and add the ``ssl.ca.location`` configuration parameter into the producer and consumer properties.
-The value should correspond to the location of the appropriate CA root certificates file on your host.
+The value should correspond to the location of the appropriate CA root certificates file on your host, for example:

 .. code-block:: text